aaronsalmon/gragertforcitycouncil.com/getinvolved/index.md

 ### Volunteer

 Volunteers are instrumental in the success of political campaigns, large or small.
-Please help to elect me to the Eau Claire City Council by volunteering to knock on doors and telling your neighbors about me, by making phone calls to get out the vote, by delivering campaign literature and yard signs, and more!
-You’re help is so appreciated.
-By volunteering, you will help me to get elected which will allow me to better serve the Eau Claire community.  <a href="mailto:beatonforcitycouncil@gmail.com">Email me to get involved!</a>
+Please help to elect me to the Eau Claire City Council by volunteering to knock on doors and talking to your neighbors about the campaign, by making phone calls to get out the vote, by delivering campaign literature and yard signs, and more!
+You’re help is so appreciated. <a href="mailto:beatonforcitycouncil@gmail.com">Email me to get involved!</a>

 ### Donate